nsqio/nsq/README.md

 TERM signal) safely persist messages in memory, in-flight, deferred, and in various internal buffers.

+Note, channels ending in the string `#ephemeral` will not be buffered to disk and will instead drop messages after passing the mem-queue-size.
+This enables consumers which do not need message guarantees to subscribe to a channel.
+These ephemeral channels will also not persist after the last client disconnects.

 ### Efficiency

 `NSQ` was designed to communicate over a `memcached` like command protocol with simple size-prefixed